alekseiopacic/disparity/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This R package provides tools to implement the methods outlined in Opacic Wei and Zhou (2025): "Disparity Analysis: A Tale of Two Approaches".
-The package currently contains two functions: \textsf{descriptive} and \textsf{prescriptive}.
+The package currently contains two functions: **descriptive** and **prescriptive**.
 More features are currently under development.

 ## Installation